Annuity vs drawdown — the UK comparison.

 - •This comparison covers the main trade-offs but does not constitute a personal recommendation for either option.

-- ▸Since the 2015 pension freedoms, drawdown has become the most common way to access defined contribution pensions, with roughly 35% of pots entering drawdown versus around 10% purchasing an annuity in 2023/24.
+- ▸Since the 2015 pension freedoms, drawdown has become the most common way to access defined contribution pensions.
+FCA Retirement Income Market Data for 2024/25 shows ~36% of pots entered drawdown versus ~9% purchasing an annuity (out of ~962,000 plans accessed for the first time).
 [FCA]

 - ▸The open market option allows anyone buying an annuity to shop around — the difference between the best and worst quote on the same pot can be 15–20%.
 [FCA]